ochnios/switch-ai/.ai/apikey-resource-implementation-plan.md

 ### 9. Implementation Steps

-1. Create a file `src/lib/schemas/api-key.schemas.ts` and define a Zod schema for `UpsertApiKeyCommand`.
+1. Create a file `src/lib/schemas/api-key.schema.ts` and define a Zod schema for `UpsertApiKeyCommand`.
-2. Create the service file `src/lib/services/apiKey.service.ts`.
+2. Create the service file `src/lib/services/api-key.service.ts`.
 3. Implement the `upsertApiKey` method in `ApiKeyService`.
-This method will interact with the Supabase client to call the necessary RPC for encryption and data storage.
+This method will encrypt the key using the `encrypt()` function from `src/lib/crypto.ts` and store it in the database using Supabase `.upsert()`.
 4. Create the Astro API route file at `src/pages/api/api-key.ts`.
 5. Implement the `PUT` handler within this file.
 The handler will manage request validation and call the service.
 6. Ensure `export const prerender = false;` is set in the route file to enable dynamic rendering.